stephenry/ccm/README.md

 # Introduction

 Presented is an implementation of a loosely-timed performance model for the cache coherency protocols discussed in [1].
+The model presently supports the: MSI, MESI and MOSI protocols.
+Additional protocols may be added trivially as they become available.

 ## Background